Idli: Variations

 There are several regional variations of idlis made in South India and Sri Lanka.
 With the emigration of south Indians and Sri Lankans throughout the region and world, many variations on idli have been created in addition to the almost countless local variations.
 Hard-to-get ingredients and differing cooking customs have required changes in both ingredients and methods.
 Parboiled rice can reduce the soaking time considerably.
 Store-bought ground rice or cream of rice may also be used.
 Similarly, semolina or cream of wheat may be used for preparing rava idli (wheat idli).
 Dahi (yogurt) may be added to provide the sour flavour for unfermented batters.
 Pre-packaged mixes allow for almost instant idlis.

-In addition to or instead of fenugreek other spices may be used such as mustard seeds, chili peppers, cumin, coriander, ginger, etc. Sugar may be added to make them sweet instead of savoury.
+In addition to or instead of fenugreek, other spices may be used such as mustard seeds, chili peppers, cumin, coriander, ginger, etc. Sugar may be added to make them sweet instead of savoury.
 Idli may also be stuffed with a filling of potato, beans, carrot and masala.
 Leftover idlis can be cut-up or crushed and sautéed for a dish called idli upma.
 A microwave or an automatic electric steamer that is non-stick is considered to be a convenient alternative to conventional stovetop steamers.
 Batter preparation using a manual rocking rock grinder can be replaced by electric grinders or blenders.
-Many restaurants have also come up with fusion recipes of Idlis as idly manchurian, idly fry, chilly idly, stuffed idly, to name a few.
+Many restaurants have also come up with fusion recipes of idlis such as idly manchurian, idly fry, chilly idly, stuffed idly, to name a few.

-Batter fermentation mechanism
+Batter fermentation

 Fermentation of idli batter results in both leavening caused by the generation of carbon dioxide as well as an increase in acidity.
-This fermentation is performed by lactic acid bacteria especially the heterofermentative strain Leuconostoc mesenteroides and the homofermantative strain Enterococcus faecalis (formerly classified as Streptococcus faecalis).
-Heterofermantative lactic acid bacteria such as L. mesenteroides generate both lactic acid as well as carbon dioxide whereas homofermantative lactic acid bacteria only generate lactic acid.
+This fermentation is performed by lactic acid bacteria, especially the heterofermentative strain Leuconostoc mesenteroides and the homofermentative strain Enterococcus faecalis (formerly classified as Streptococcus faecalis).
+Heterofermentative lactic acid bacteria such as L. mesenteroides generate both lactic acid as well as carbon dioxide whereas homofermentative lactic acid bacteria only generate lactic acid.

 Both L. mesenteroides and E. faecalis are predominantly delivered to the batter by the black gram.
 Both strains start multiplying while the grains are soaking and continue to do so after grinding.

 L. mesenteroides tolerates high concentrations of salt unlike most other bacteria.
 Hence the salt in the batter and the ongoing generation of lactic acid both suppress the growth of other undesirable micro-organisms.